chaos-laboratory/network-analyzer/README.md

 # network-analyzer
-a project to monitoring resource availability on a fleet of hosts
+a project to monitor resource availability on a fleet of hosts